katugtug/katugtug.github.io/4e/locations/the-pit.md

 - Many of the dead elites are a different type of chiche knight than we've seen:
   - Eagle warriors are the rangers, foot fighters, fighting with macualtals.
   - Jaguar warriors are mounted jungle fighters on great cats, fighting with great spears.
+A few are here in an undead form.
   - Sun warriors are line infantry.
 Their armor is gilded with gold, they carry spears to throw in battle.
 They are more lightly armored (breastplate) but carry shields.
 They outlast their opponents, weathering ferocious charges, and finally landing decisive blows against tired opponents.

+- Around the chamber are discarded and broken green scales, covered in ancient blood.
+  - A great claw can be seen, severed.
+The death knight has it.

+- A great scroll is found, severed in two.
+  - It is a chronicle of the building of a great ediface in the city of Vex Utu, a gleaming tower of polished stone, a monument to the Great Sun.
+It is shown to the north.

 Main plots to convey:

 Viridius was killed.
 The Orb was stolen.
 The priest worships a sun god.